Santosh-Gupta/SpeedTorch/README.md

 `normalDistributionInit(mean, stdDev)`: Initializes the variable switcher full collection with a normal distribution with a mean of `mean` and a standard deviation of `stdDev`

-`customInit( initFunction, *args)`: Use any Pytorch initializer for the variable switchers full collection.
+`customInit(initFunction, *args)`: Use any Pytorch initializer for the variable switchers full collection.
 Pass the initializer using `initFunction` and its corresponding arguments using `*args`.

-`variableTransformer( batchSize, posPerBatch,  negPerBatch = None )`: Sets up a dummy input to be used for the forward step of you model. `batchSize` is the size of your batch, and `posPerBatch` is the number of positive examples per batch.
+`variableTransformer(batchSize, posPerBatch,  negPerBatch = None )`: Sets up a dummy input to be used for the forward step of you model. `batchSize` is the size of your batch, and `posPerBatch` is the number of positive examples per batch.
 If a second dummy input is needed for the negative examples, `negPerBatch` (optional) can be set to the number of negative examples, and two dummy inputs will be returned instead of one.

 `beforeForwardPass(retrievedPosIndexes , retrievedNegIndexes = None)`: Switches embeddings from the full embeddings collection to your model embeddings. `retrievedPosIndexes` is the indexes of the positive samples to be retrieved.
 If negative samples are to be retrieved as well, a value for `retrievedNegIndexes` (optional) can be passed as well.

-`afterOptimizerStep( retrievedPosIndexes , retrievedNegIndexes = None)`: Switches updated embeddings from your model to the full embeddings collection. `retrievedPosIndexes` is the indexes of the positive samples that were retrieved.
+`afterOptimizerStep(retrievedPosIndexes , retrievedNegIndexes = None)`: Switches updated embeddings from your model to the full embeddings collection. `retrievedPosIndexes` is the indexes of the positive samples that were retrieved.
 If negative samples were retrieved as well, a value for `retrievedNegIndexes` (optional) can be passed as well.

+`saveTorch(saveFileName)`: Save tensor to file using torch.save

+`loadTorch(loadFileName)`: Load tensor using torch.load

+`getNumpyVersion`: Get numpy version of tensor.

 ### Class GPUPytorchOptimizerFactory